-Method Pharmacy Member Services - Contact Information WRITE IngenioRx ATTN: Claims Department - Part D Services P.O.
+Method Pharmacy Member Services - Contact Information WRITE CarelonRx ATTN: Claims Department - Part D Services P.O.
 Box 52077 Phoenix, AZ 85072-2077

-How to contact us when you are asking for a coverage decision about your medical care or Part D prescription drugs
+How to contact us when you are asking for a coverage decision or appeal about your medical care or Part D prescription drugs

 A coverage decision is a decision we make about your benefits and coverage, or about the amount we will pay for your medical services, or prescription drugs covered under the Part D benefit included in your plan.
-For more information on asking for coverage decisions about your medical care or Part D prescription drugs, see Chapter 9, "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)."
+An appeal is a formal way of asking us to review and change a coverage decision we have made.
+For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9, "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)."